Email Fatigue in Email Marketing: What is It and How to Avoid It

 Here’s a guide on how to implement a re-engagement campaign:

 - Determine criteria for identifying inactive subscribers.
-This could be based on factors like lack of opens, clicks, or engagement over a specific period (say, 2-3 months).
+This could be based on factors like lack of opens, clicks, or engagement over a specific period — say, 2-3 months.

 - Create a segment with your inactive subscribers.
 This allows you to tailor re-engagement content specifically for this group.

 - Include a clear and convincing CTA in your emails.
-This could be a special offer, a link to updated content, or an invitation to provide feedback.

 - Provide options for subscribers who might want to adjust their email preferences, such as frequency or content preferences.
-This demonstrates you value their preferences and are willing to accommodate them.

 - Use urgency or exclusivity in your messaging to encourage immediate action.
 Limited-time offers or exclusive access can motivate subscribers to re-engage sooner.
-This is why we offer Evergreen Flash Sales at Campaign Refinery — the engagement rates are simply mind-blowing.
+This is why we offer Evergreen Flash Sales at Campaign Refinery; the engagement rates are simply mind-blowing.

 - If subscribers still do not engage after the re-engagement campaign, consider removing them from your list.
 This is beneficial for list hygiene and improves overall engagement metrics.

-Re-engagement campaigns are not a one-size-fits-all solution; their effectiveness may vary, depending on various factors.
+Re-engagement campaigns are not a one-size-fits-all solution; their effectiveness may vary depending on various factors.
 However, they are effective at times and can help renew subscriber interest in your email communications.

 Campaign Refinery: Teaching You the Art of Email Marketing